sap-tutorials/Tutorials/tutorials/abap-environment-analytics/abap-environment-analytics.md

       ![interface](1300.png)

   3. Select a transport request and press **Next**.
-     Do **NOT** press finish at this point because we want to select a different template in the next step.
+     Do **NOT** press finish at this point because you need to select a different template in the next step.
   4. This time select the template **Define a View Entity** and then press **Finish**

       ![new interface](1310.png)